Skip to main content

 When necessary, substantiated complaints are referred to the appropriate county prosecutor or state licensing agency.

-Examples of residents' concerns that the NJLTCO will respond to include:
+Examples of residents concerns that the NJLTCO will respond to include:

 • Violation of residents' rights or dignity